 Considerations: Advanced Placement Environmental Science 1 & 2 is a NGSS course based on the completion of NGSS Earth Science Standards and successful completion will meet the earth science requirement for graduation.
-Students MUST sign up for both sections listed above.
 Students taking this course must have completed General Biology and Algebra.
 Students MUST sign up for both sections listed above.
 Students may take the AP exam in May.